rooklift/nibbler/README.md

 # Advanced engine options

-All Leela's UCI engine options can be set in two ways:
+Most people won't need them, but all of Leela's engine options can be set in two ways:

 * Leela automatically loads options from a file called `lc0.config` at startup - see [here](https://lczero.org/play/configuration/flags/#config-file).
 * Nibbler will send UCI options specified in Nibbler's own `config.json` file (which you can find via the Dev menu).